NotAPenguin0/audeo/README.md

 No, I didn't. `audeo` is latin.
 See also https://latin-dictionary.net/definition/5532/audeo-audere-ausus

+## Building

+Audeo comes with a `CMakeLists.txt` file.
+All you have to do is make sure you have the SDL and SDL_Mixer libraries on your system.

 ## Contributing

 Any contributions, PR's, issues or questions are always welcome.